-Under the Constitutional Act, 1791 certain owners and tenants were granted qualified voter status, without distinction as to sex.
+Under the Constitutional Act of 1791, certain owners and tenants were granted qualified voter status, without distinction as to sex.
 Some women of Lower Canada who met the prerequisites interpreted this constitutional "oversight" as an authorization to vote.
 It would seem that they were the only women in the British Empire to avail themselves of this right.
 However, the spirit of the times was not one of feminism, and history would see to it that women return to their domestic activities.
-In the February 3, 1834 issue of La Minerve, Louis-Joseph Papineau clearly voiced the mentality of the era: "It is revolting to see women dragged by their husbands and daughters, by their fathers, often against their will, to hustings.
-Public interest, decency and, the modesty of women demand that these scandals never reoccur".
+In the February 3, 1834, issue of La Minerve, Louis-Joseph Papineau clearly voiced the mentality of the era: "It is revolting to see women dragged by their husbands, and daughters by their fathers, often against their will, to hustings.
+Public interest, decency and the modesty of women demand that these scandals never reoccur".
 In 1849, under the leadership of La Fontaine-Baldwin, this "historical irregularity" was rectified when women were formally prohibited from voting.

 It would not be until the 20th century that a true movement to abolish electoral discrimination against women would appear in Québec.
 The fight began at the federal level.
 In 1912, the Montreal Suffrage Association mobilized its forces to obtain the right to vote in federal elections.
 This goal was achieved in 1918.

 Meanwhile, suffragettes were active in the other provinces.
 Manitoba was the first province to grant women the right to vote in 1916, followed that very same year by Saskatchewan and Alberta.
 In 1917, British Columbia and Ontario followed suit.
 Nova Scotia, New Brunswick, and Prince Edward Island authorized women to vote in 1918, 1919 and 1922 respectively.
 For its part, Newfoundland and Labrador, which joined Canada in 1949, granted women the right to vote in 1925.